Frankva12/Frankva12/README.md

 ## 🌱 About Me

 I'm all about diving into Full Stack Web Development and soaking up knowledge.
 Team projects and challenges are my jam.
-2023's mission: nail JavaScript, level up soft skills, and keep boosting those techie talents!
+2024's mission: nail JavaScript, level up soft skills, and boost those techie talents!

 ## 📊 GitHub Stats